appium/appium-espresso-driver/docs/reference/execute-methods.md

 ### `mobile: stopMediaProjectionRecording`

 Stops the active screen recording process started by [`mobile: startMediaProjectionRecording`](#mobile-startmediaprojectionrecording), either returning its payload or uploading it to a remote location.
-The device under test must be running Android 10 (Q / API level 29) or later.
+Only supported since Android 10 (Q / API level 29).

 If the recording process is not running, but another recording has previously finished, its data is used instead.
 If no previous recording was found, an error is thrown.